MoonModules/WLED-Projects/README.md

 Matrix or a display  https://www.aliexpress.com/item/32905525496.html?
 Small speaker ( salvage )

-This and other similar projects  are mostly done for educational purposes with student so your feedback is most welcomed and will be tested , so make it a challenge .
+This and other similar projects  are mostly done for educational purposes with students so your feedback is most welcomed and will be tested , so make it a challenge .
 Cheers